quocan91tc/Udacity_ds_blogpost/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

 1. Does career or job satisfaction have correlation with developer's salary?
+2. Do developers have higher education get higher salary?
-2. If the above question is true, which factors contribute to the satisfaction?
+3. If the above question is true, which factors contribute to the satisfaction?
-3. Do developers have higher education get higher salary?
-4. What was the state of bootcamps for assisting individuals with breaking into developer roles?
-5. How were bootcamps assisting with increasing diversity in tech careers?
+4. Could taking skill course in bootcamps help developer increase their salaries?

 ## Project Structure <a name="files"></a>